 Diversity, Equity and Inclusion at Bloomsbury

-We know that diversity drives productivity, creativity and innovation.
+In recognition of the strides Bloomsbury has made in this area, we won the 2023 Small Cap Network Diversity, Inclusivity and Engagement Award and were shortlisted for the 2023 Independent Publishers Guild Diversity Award and the London Book Fair Inclusivity in Publishing Award.
+Diversity drives productivity, creativity and innovation.
 As such, it is integral to the delivery of our strategy, as is creating an environment in which all Bloomsbury employees feel a sense of belonging.
 We believe that diversity and inclusion go hand in hand.

 We recognise that there is much more to do to drive change and increase the representation of minority groups within the publishing industry, and we will continue to prioritise this work, including by evolving our recruitment processes to increase access to the industry by those from underrepresented backgrounds and communities.